 Retirement assets which are not claimed within a 2-year grace period are turned over to the Substitute Occupational Benefit Institution.
 This privately managed retirement institute manages assets on behalf of the federal government and invests the money using (primarily) passive investment vehicles.

-The Institution attempts to contact the forgotten assets’ rightful owners – with surprisingly little success.
-In the case of 70 percent of accounts, no usable information about the owners is found.
-This is primarily true for temporary and seasonal workers who no longer live in Switzerland.
+The Substitute Occupational Benefit Institution attempts to contact the rightful owners of forgotten assets – with surprisingly little success.
+In 70 percent of cases, no usable contact information for the owners of benefits is found.
+The primary losers are temporary and seasonal workers who come to work Switzerland for relatively short periods of time and then leave without claiming their benefits from their employer’s pension fund.

-That is why it is important that you have your savings transferred to your pension fund at your new employer when you change jobs.
-If you do not take on a new job after leaving your employer, you must place the money into a vested benefits account of your choice – ideally the account with the highest interest yields.
-You can easily find the highest-yield account on the moneyland.ch vested benefits account comparison.
+When you change Swiss employers, it is very important that you have your savings transferred to your new employer’s pension fund.
+If you do not move to a new Swiss employer, you must have the pension fund transfer your benefits to a vested benefits account of your choice.
+Ideally, this should be the account with the highest interest yields.
+You can easily compare interest rates using the moneyland.ch vested benefits account comparison.

-If you have forgotten to transfer your second pillar savings from any of your previous employers and more than two years have since gone by, you can contact the LOB Guarantee Fund for help in locating your lost assets.
+If you did not transfer your second pillar savings from a former employer and more than two years have gone by since you stopped working for them, you can still recover your pension benefits.
+Simply contact the LOB Guarantee Fund.
+This office will assist you in recovering your benefits.